neuralvis/elpa-mirror/stable-melpa/magrant-readme.txt

 An attempt at a Vagrant procelain inside Emacs.

-Allows you to perform (almost) any action you could do with the command-line at the confort of an interface inspired by magit.
+Allows you to perform (almost) any action you could do with the command-line at the comfort of an interface inspired by magit.

 No special configuration is needed, just call `magrant` or directly `magrant-boxes` or `magrant-machines` to get started.